 Status register bits SR.5, SR.4, SR.3 or SR.1 are set to "1"s by the WSM and can only be reset by the Clear Status Register command.
 These bits indicate various failure conditions (see Table 6).
-By allowing system software to reset these bits, several operations (such as cumulatively erasing multiple blocks or writing several words in sequence) may be performed.
+By allowing system software to reset these bits, several operations (such as cumulatively erasing multiple blocks or writing several bytes in sequence) may be performed.
 The status register may be polled to determine if an error occurred during the sequence.

 To clear the status register, the Clear Status Register command (50H) is written.
-It functions independently of the applied V{CCW} Voltage.
-RP# can be V{IH} .
-This command is not functional during block erase or word write suspend modes.
+It functions independently of the applied $V{CCW}$ Voltage.
+RP# can be $V{IH}$ .
+This command is not functional during block erase or byte write suspend modes.